dc138/ToniOS/README.md

 ## Current state

-The current kernel interface API currently only has public interface functions to write to and clear the screen, but I am currenty working on expanding it.
+The current kernel includes a input() function to make ir process a command, as well as a ACPI driver and IRS setup with custom IRQs to process a timer and keyboard keys with a standard US keymap.

 ## Licensing